 - Finish with the hanging part “…you were given an assignment you didn’t agree with”

 This might not seem challenging, but it is.
 Because when most people ask this question, they instinctively want to add six little words that destroy their effectiveness. i.e. “ Tell me about a time when you were given an assignment you didn’t agree with and how did you solve it?”
-Or how did you react to it?
 As soon as you add the extra words, you turn the question into a leading question.
 Never hint at the correct answer, always leave the question hanging out there.

 Using the S.T.A.R Interviewing Technique